Skip to content

 Simple RAG with Letta

-In the Simple RAG approach, your application manages the retrieval process.
+In the simple RAG approach, your application manages the retrieval process.
 You query your vector database, retrieve the relevant documents, and include them directly in the message you send to your Letta agent.

 By the end of this tutorial, you’ll have a research assistant that uses your vector database to answer questions about scientific papers.